Kgray44/WS2812IR/README.md

 This version ("_NB") is a Non-Blocking version.
 So it runs very fast, resulting in no delay between a button press on the remote, and the response by the LEDs.

+This also means that there is no delay between the updating of the first pixel on a strip, and the last pixel!!!
+This is very noticeable on longer strips, and results in a cascade effect, rather than all of the pixels being changed at once.

 Check the docs for more information.

 ### Dependencies